bjaan/roland-juno-g-display-replacement/README.md

       ![Assembly](docs/new_display_assembly.png)

-      We need to assure we have clearance for the new one to fit.
+      We need to assure we have room (height of the holders/standoffs) for the new one to fit.

 8. Remove the yellow plastic from the header on the board.
-To do so remove the jumper wires from the header, temporaryly unstick the board, disconnect the flat cable, heat the plastic with lighter and slide it to the top.
+To do so remove the jumper wires from the header, temporarly unstick the board, disconnect the flat cable, heat the plastic with lighter/heat gun and slide it to the top.

 9. Place the jumper wires back, fold them over as close as possible to the board.
 So that they lay flat.

 10. Next, cut of the unused pins of the header on the red board

-11. Screw the black back the plastic holders
+11. Screw the back the plastic holders/standoffs

 12. Cover the red board with some isolating tape (e.g. Kapton tape)